The Sixth Extinction; An Unnatural History

-Over the last half a billion years, there have been five mass extinctions of life on earth.
-Scientists around the world are currently monitoring the sixth, predicted to be the most devastating extinction event since the asteroid impact that wiped out the dinosaurs.
-Elizabeth Kolbert combines brilliant field reporting, the history of ideas and the work of geologists, botanists and marine biologists to tell the gripping stories of a dozen species – including the Panamanian golden frog and the Sumatran rhino – some already gone, others at the point of vanishing.
-The sixth extinction is likely to be mankind's most lasting legacy and Elizabeth Kolbert's book urgently compels us to rethink the fundamental question of what it means to be human.
-Please note: not to be confused with the 1996 book by Richard Leakey by the same title.
+Elizabeth Kolbert combines brilliant field reporting, the history of ideas and the work of geologists, botanists and marine biologists to tell the gripping stories of a dozen species, some already gone, others at the point of vanishing.
+Among the iconic species considered are the Panamanian golden frog and the Sumatran rhino.
+The sixth extinction is likely to be mankind's most lasting legacy and this title urgently compels us to rethink the fundamental question of what it means to be human.

 - ISBN: 9781408851210

 - Format: Hardback

 - Illustrations: Black & white photographs, Black & white illustrations